MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/apple-pay-adyen.md

 1. On the Action Pane, select the **Set up** tab.
 1. In the **Set Up** group, select **Payment methods**.
 1. Select **New**.
 1. For **Payment method**, select the Apple Pay payment method you configured above.
-The **Payment method name** and **Function** values should then automatically populate uing the payment method values you configured.
+The **Payment method name** and **Function** values should then automatically populate using the payment method values you configured.
 1. On the **General** FastTab, in the **Commerce** section, set the **Operation name** to **Pay card**.
 1. In the **Commerce** section, set the **Connector name**.
 For online stores, use **Dynamics 365 Payment Connector for Apple Pay**; for POS stores, use **Dynamics 365 Payment Connector for Adyen**.
 1. On the **Posting** FastTab, enter any required **Account type** ("Ledger account"), **Difference account**, and **Big difference account** settings.